 The College seeks to create an environment that is conducive to educational and personal growth and to maintain the safety and security of our campus.
-Please report suspicious activity, suspicious people, and criminal activity immediately.
-Call 735-5555/5556/5558 to report such activities.
-Although security is available on campus, it is important to practice personal safety.
+Suspicious activity, suspicious people, and criminal activity should be reported to the Student Support Services Office immediately.
+Although security is available on campus, all community members are urged to practice personal safety.

 Personal Safety Reminders and Precautions:

-- 1. Whenever you are walking between classes or driving, stay alert and tuned into your surroundings. - 2.
-Walk with a friend whenever possible. - 3.
-Taking late classes?
-Use the buddy system when leaving or call 735 5555 to request an escort. - 4.
-Watch your personal belongings (i.e., purse, backpack, briefcase, and computer).
-Do not leave them unattended. - 5.
-Be smart and stay safe.
+- Whenever walking between classes or driving, stay alert and tuned into your surroundings. - Walk with a friend whenever possible. - Taking late classes?
+Use the buddy system when leaving or call 735 - 5555/5556 & 5558 to request an escort. - Watch personal belongings (i.e., purse, backpack, briefcase, and computer).
+Do not leave them unattended. - Wait for rides outside of B Building, where personnel are readily available. - Be smart and stay safe.